jido/ebb-backup/README.md

 ebb merge
 ```

-Merge the current branch with the latest changes in the parent branch.
+Merge the current branch with the parent branch.
 The current branch switches to the parent branch.
 If it was frozen it is allowed to update again.
+The parent branch receives the latest changes from current branch.
 If the merge generates conflicts, prompts the user to resolve them.

-The command can also be used to merge changes from the parent branch without switching branches.

 *